3 Tips to Outsmart Texas Hot Weather (and Its Mood Swings)

 Earth block walls can soak up heat during the day, which is great in winter when you want to store that warmth.
 In Texas hot weather, though, you don’t want the walls holding onto heat from outside.

 That’s where exterior insulation comes in.
-Adding a layer of breathable insulation, like rockwool or hemp-lime (hempcrete), keeps unwanted heat out in summer and helps hold warmth in during winter.
+Adding a layer of breathable insulation, like rockwool or hemp-lime (hempcrete), blocks unwanted heat in summer and helps hold warmth in winter.
 Because these materials are vapor-permeable, they also work well with natural finishes on CEB walls.

 2. Be Smart About Windows and Shade